 | AI-product company, customer-facing at scale | Lakera + Robust Intelligence or Mindgard + custom AISPM | Application-layer threat model dominates; CSPM tools insufficient |

 "AI threat detection" across CSPM-incumbent pitches is mostly anomaly detection rebranded against AI workload telemetry.
-Real AI-native threat detection — prompt-injection signatures, model-extraction patterns, jailbreak corpora — is concentrated in the AI-native specialists.
+The signal looks like the signal the SOC has always seen, with an AI label.
+The real AI-native threat detection — prompt-injection signatures, model-extraction patterns, jailbreak corpora — sits with the AI-natives, not the incumbents.

-The "Top X% of Fortune 500 adoption" claim is self-reported and unverifiable; analyst quadrant placement is paid into; "starts at $X" pricing is the entry tier — realistic enterprise pricing is 5-10x once the modules add up.
+The "Top X per cent of Fortune 500 adoption" claim is self-reported and unverifiable.
+Analyst quadrant placement is paid into.
+"Starts at" pricing is the entry tier of the entry tier — realistic enterprise pricing is five to ten times the headline number once the modules add up.

-- Greenfield AI, no existing CSPM: Lakera for prompt-injection, Garak in CI/CD for red-teaming, custom AISPM rules against the cloud-provider model registry.
-Trade-off: requires AI-platform engineering capacity.
+For greenfield AI with no existing CSPM, the honest stack is Lakera for prompt-injection, Garak running in CI/CD for red-teaming, and custom AISPM rules against the cloud provider's model registry.
+The trade-off is that it requires AI-platform engineering capacity in-house.

-- AI-product company at scale: Lakera plus Robust Intelligence or Mindgard plus custom AISPM.
-Trade-off: integration tax across three vendors; the threat model justifies it.
+For an AI-product company at scale, the stack is Lakera plus Robust Intelligence or Mindgard plus a custom AISPM layer.
+The trade-off is integration tax across three vendors.
+The threat model — customer-facing AI, public model exposure, rapid product evolution — justifies it.

 None of these is the recommendation any vendor would write.
 That is the point of the piece.